Copyright © Deep Vision Dance Company

 Nancy Romita, Advisor to the Board

-Our Mission is to cultivate innovative and collaborative dance experiences that engage and empower the community.
+Our Mission is to cultivate immersive dance experiences that engage, inspire, and connect various communities.